 NASA launched Kepler in March 2009, placing it in Earth-trailing orbit around the sun so our planet doesn't block its view of others.
 Since then, the one-ton spacecraft has found 2,321 planet candidates amid more than 100,000 stars, which it surveys by looking for the telltale twinkle of a passing planet.
 Such planetary "transits" are rare and brief, but Kepler watches so many stars that it sees them all the time.

-.
+The study of extrasolar planets, or exoplanets, is still relatively new, as scientists only began confirming their existence in the last 25 years.
+It's unknown how many are out there, but one 2011 study suggested "50 percent of solar-type stars harbor at least one planet," and another estimated the Milky Way alone contains at least 160 million.
 Most of the exoplanets found so far are huge and close to their stars, as seen in Parker's video: The three white rings represent the average orbital distances of Mercury, Venus and Earth on the same scale.
 Still, Kepler has found at least some hints of "potentially habitable" planets beyond our own.

 Kepler's funding was originally scheduled to run out this November, but NASA recently announced it will extend it through at least fiscal year 2016.
 "The Kepler mission is an outstanding success," a NASA committee wrote in an April report recommending the extension.
 "Kepler is not only a unique source of exoplanet discoveries, but also an organizing and rallying point for exoplanet research."[/skipwords]